Share This

 For more information about this event

 The south shore is home to the oldest Oktoberfest in the region.
-In its 25th year, this celebration is held in the secluded old growth forests within the historic Camp Richardson property.
-In addition to frosty beer, expect to take in contests like beer stein holding and yodeling.
-Feeling the need to add a bit more luxury to the trip?
-Consider staying at Tahoe South’s only all-suite hotel – Lake Tahoe Resort Hotel.
+This celebration is held in the secluded old growth forests within the historic Camp Richardson property.
+In addition to frosty beer, expect to take in contests like beer stein holding, yodeling, and costumes.

-So, grab your lederhosen or dirndl and get ready to celebrate Oktoberfest the right way… in the High Sierra!
+So, grab your lederhosen or dirndl and get ready to celebrate Oktoberfest… in the High Sierra!

 Author: Alex Silgalis